Class Participation (Spring 2020)

 * – Note that for all peer reviews, the peer review itself must be useful; simply filling out the form and writing a sentence or two isn’t sufficient to receive credit for peer reviews.
 Note some of the exemplary peer reviews from previous semesters to see what qualifies as a good peer review.

 Your number of participation points will be averaged out of 100 possible points and included as 15% of your final average.
 Earning 100 points or above will give 100% of the possible participation credit.
-To help you track your progress, we will post a participation update halfway through the semester.
+To help you track your progress, we will post participation updates three times during the semester (around weeks 6, 12, and 17).

-Generally, we encourage all students to earn half their participation points by completing their assigned peer reviews within four days and completing the four class surveys; this alone grants 64 participation points.
-We recommend earning the remaining 36 points by requesting additional peer reviews (up to four per assignment for 40 additional points) and participating in your classmates’ surveys and studies (0.5 points per activity).
+Generally, we encourage all students to earn roughly half their participation points by completing their assigned peer reviews within four days and completing the four class surveys.
+We recommend earning the remaining points by requesting additional peer reviews (up to five per assignment) and participating in your classmates’ surveys and studies (0.5 points per activity).

 There is no mid-semester deadline on participation; you can take entire weeks off if necessary as long as you earn your points at some point during the semester.
 Most participation categories are reasonably objective (peer reviews, participation tokens, surveys, and library contributions), so you should be able to self-monitor between updates.